Pfizer to pay $250 million to AstraZeneca for OTC Nexium marketing rights

-Pfizer Inc (PFE.N) said it would pay about $250 million (159 million pounds) to gain access to exclusive global rights for the over-the-counter version of British drugmaker AstraZeneca Plc's (AZN.L) heartburn pill Nexium.
+Pfizer Inc said it would pay about $250 million to gain access to exclusive global rights for the over-the-counter version of British drugmaker AstraZeneca Plc's heartburn pill Nexium.

 The U.S. drugmaker also cut its full-year profit forecast to reflect the impact of the deal and said it expects to spend more on research and development.